Preserving cannabis genetics for current & future generations

 The current legislation has not made it possible to provide documented genetic material of cannabis for medical, industrial, nutritional and other applications.
 Up un till now, no specialized genebank has been facilitated where cannabis seeds per variety, landrace or origin have been described on individual specifications or chemical components nor maintained and stored.

 The foundation’s mission is to facilitate communities throughout the world to preserve their heritage and genetic resources under the Convention on Biological Diversity (CBD) in despite of the Single Convention of 1961 and excessive commercialisation in the era of regulation.
 Original stakeholders are generally excluded from growing and sharing of the equitable benefits of cannabis.
-The objective to facilitate a cannabis genenbank in the Netherlands is to secure the preservation of the genetic resources that is a major part of their livelyhood.
+The objective to facilitate a cannabis genebank in the Netherlands is to secure the preservation of the genetic resources that is a major part of their livelihood.

 Guus Lieberwerth a specialist in inward processing of native plants for the Court of Eden Foundation and Hester Kooistra, a humanistic researcher, teamed up to watch the ratification of the UN Convention on Biological Diversity/Nagoya Protocol in the Dutch Senate in 2016 closely.
 With this ratification by the Dutch government, finally the initiative to facilitate a cannabis genebank gained a legal basis, thus the Foundation was officially registered in Amsterdam in February 2017.
 The answers to questions in the Dutch parliament during a regulatory bill proposal about cannabis (7-12-2016, p.24) officially confirmed that cannabis culture and genetics also are included under the obligations of the Convention of Biological Diversity.